perlun/dotfiles/cinnamon/README.md

 # This one uses Alt-F2 by default, which is more useful for applications.
 gsettings set org.cinnamon.desktop.keybindings.wm panel-run-dialog "['<Alt>Scroll_Lock']"

+# Ctrl-Shift-U has been known to be bound to "Unicode composition" on
+# certain versions of Gnome and Cinnamon.
+This causes problems with
+# the default IntelliJ keymap on Linux.
+gsettings set org.freedesktop.ibus.panel.emoji unicode-hotkey "@as []"
 ```

 Some optional ones as well: